-pitch of the tone in the moment.
-Contrastingly, participants in the paired-tones condition had to determine and remember the pitch of the first tone played during a word's presentation and then compare it with the second tone played before providing a response, which should have required more working memory resources than in the tone-monitoring condition.
-Working memory demand was presumed to be the most stressed in the 1-back condition because participants had to continuously monitor and compare tones across studied items, repeatedly updating the tone against which they were to compare the currently playing tone.
+In the TM condition, participants were not required to keep track of the tones playing or remember anything about them, but were only to report the pitch of the tone in the moment.
+Contrastingly, participants in the PT condition had to determine and remember the pitch of the first tone played during a word's presentation and then compare it to the second tone played before providing a response, which should have required more working memory resources than in the TM condition.
+Working memory demand was presumed to be the most stressed in the 1back condition as participants had to continuously monitor and compare tones across studied items, repeatedly updating the tone against which they were to compare the currently playing tone.